Electronics Research Center: Nature of research

+The ERC grew while NASA eliminated major programs and cut staff.
+Between 1967 and 1970, NASA cut permanent civil service workers at all Centers with one exception, the ERC, whose personnel grew annually.
+The largest cuts had been the Marshall Space Flight Center, whose future was then the subject of agency debate.

+The ERC was closed in June 1970.

 The ERC has received hardly any attention as a subject of scholarly or lay studies.
 No single work, neither book nor article, has been devoted to the ERC itself.
-The few works that consider the ERC other than in passing focus on the turbulent political circumstances surrounding its creation (Murphy, 225-264;Hechler, 219-231).
-A thesis written for the MIT Sloan School of Management is the only work that deals solely with the facility's closing (Rollins).
+The few works that consider the ERC other than in passing focus on the turbulent political circumstances surrounding its creation.
+A thesis written for the MIT Sloan School of Management is the only known work that deals solely with the facility's closing.